marius00/GrimDamage/GrimDamage/Docs/Readme.txt

 * Resists a bit buggy
 * Graph with the players and boss resist, per second (to track debuffs)
+* Make the damage taken graph include armor for figuring out physical damage taken
+* Minimize to tray
+* Don't display times as UTC; use pc local time
-* Make the damage taken graph include armor for figuring out physical damage taken ** Find out how to fetch resists, and combine resist+blocked+absorbed data into showing real damage taken ** Stop updating graphs and text when the tab is closed
+** Find out how to fetch resists, and combine resist+blocked+absorbed data into showing real damage taken ** Stop updating graphs and text when the tab is closed
 * http://gridstackjs.com/ Would be very flexible